-The Trustees appointed to this Board hold a fiduciary duty towards the Plan, meaning they must act in the best interest of the NBTPP and its members at all times when administering the affairs of the Plan.
-They do not represent the party who appointed them.
+The Trustees appointed to this Board hold a fiduciary duty towards the Plan, meaning they do not represent the party who appointed them; rather, they must act in the best interest of the NBTPP and its members at all times when administering the affairs of the Plan.

-Trustees must abide to a Code of Ethics and Business Conduct policy.
-They are entrusted with the property of another person; in this case, it consists of the funds for pensions and related benefits of the Plan members.
+Trustees must abide to a Code of Conduct and Ethics.
+They are entrusted with the property of another person; in this case, it consists of the pensions and related benefits of the Plan's members.
 Trustees are required by law to place the interests of the Plan and its members above their own, and conduct themselves with the highest standards of integrity, honesty, independence, fairness, openness and competence.